hephaestus-compiler-project/types-bug-study-artifact/README.md

 # Step-by-Step Instructions

-In the following section, we provide scripts that reproduce the results presented in the paper using the dataset from the `data` directory.
+In the following section, we provide scripts that reproduce the results presented in the paper using the dataset from the `data/` directory.

 ## Collecting Bugs & Fixes (Section 2.1)